1. What costs are covered with my Susan T. Buffett Scholarship (Buffett)?

 At UNO, contact 402-554-4080, or visit www.unomaha.edu/thompson-learning-community

 Yes.
-You may transfer your scholarship to any Nebraska public institution as long as you are still an undergraduate student, meet the scholarship GPA requirements, and complete a Transfer Request form.
+You may transfer your scholarship to any Nebraska public college as long as you are still an undergraduate student, meet the scholarship GPA requirements, and complete a Transfer Request form.
 The Transfer Request form can be found on the Request Forms page of our website.
 Your transfer request must be submitted and approved by the Foundation.
-The list of institutions that you can transfer your scholarship to are as follows:
+The list of colleges that you can transfer your scholarship to are as follows:

 Nebraska Community Colleges- Central, Metropolitan, Mid-Plains, Northeast, Southeast, Western Nebraska